Empirical Bayes When Estimation Precision Predicts Parameters: Empirical illustration

 \section{Empirical illustration}

 How does \closenpmle{} perform in the field?
-We now consider two empirical exercises related to the Opportunity Atlas \citep{chetty2018opportunity} and Creating Moves to Opportunity \citep{bergman2019creating}.

-Using longitudinal Census micro-data, \citet{chetty2018opportunity} estimate a suite of tract-level children's outcomes in adulthood and publish the estimates, along with corresponding standard errors, in a collection of datasets called the Opportunity Atlas.
-Taking these estimates from the Opportunity Atlas, \citet{bergman2019creating} conducted a program in Seattle called {Creating Moves to Opportunity}.
-They provided assistance to treated low-income individuals to move to Census tracts with empirical Bayes posterior means in the top third.\footnote {There are also adjustments to make the selected tracts geographically contiguous.
-See \citet{bergman2019creating} for details.} We view \citet{bergman2019creating}'s objectives as \topm{} (\cref{ex:topm}), for $m$ equal to one third of the number of tracts in King County, Washington (Seattle).
+We now consider two empirical exercises related to \citet{chetty2018opportunity} and \citet{bergman2019creating}.
+Using Census micro-data, \citet {chetty2018opportunity} estimate a suite of tract-level children's outcomes in adulthood and publish an ``Opportunity Atlas'' of the estimates and the corresponding standard errors.\footnote{ Like prior work that uses this data \citep [see, e.g., footnote 28 in] [] {andrews2021inference}, we do not have access to the variance-covariance matrix of these estimates.
+Correlations across estimates are due to small proportion of movers between tracts and are anticipated to be small. } Taking these estimates, \citet{bergman2019creating} conducted a program called {Creating Moves to Opportunity}. \citet{bergman2019creating} provided assistance to treated low-income individuals to move to Census tracts with estimated posterior means in the top third.
+We view \citet {bergman2019creating}'s objectives as \topm, for $m$ equal to one third of the number of tracts in Seattle and King County, WA.